suzuki-shunsuke/ghaperf/README.md

 </details>

+## Features

+- Generate the performance report with the markdown format
+  - Support reports of a workflow, a workflow run, and a workflow job
+- Easy to use
+  - Only ghaperf CLI is required.
+No backend to store metrics is necessary
+- Detect bottlenecks by analyzing workflow logs
+  - Detect the bottlenecks inside composite actions
+  - Detect slow log groups inside steps
+- Support normalizing job names for matrix jobs and renamed jobs
+- Cache GitHub API response of completed workflow runs and jobs

 ## Why?

 [There are some awesome tools](#similar-works), but they can't retrieve step-level data inside composite actions because [the Workflow Jobs APIs](https://docs.github.com/en/rest/actions/workflow-jobs) don’t include those data.